 Stamped with the foundry mark C. Valsuani Cire Perdue, and numbered 5/10

-Bronze with a light brown, golden patina
+Bronze with light brown and golden patina

 Height: 5" (12.8 cm)

-Conceived in 1945, this example cast in the artist's lifetime
+Conceived in 1945, this example cast in the artist's lifetime.

 Edition of 10 plus 1 unnumbered cast